Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 Today, I worked on:

 1. We cont team coding and worked on stretched goals.
 We added some small easter eggs where a small loading screen appears during loading page, add some more things to detail page.

+## Jan 23

+Today, I worked on:

+1. Today we look through our code to ensure that it was clean and had no issues.